 This page focuses on the wildflowers that Grow Wild distributes through our seed kits, or has distributed in the past.
-If you have a 2018 Grow Wild seed kit, then visit this page to see what mix of seeds they include.
+Stay tuned for the reveal of the species that are included in our 2019 Seed Kits!

 These are a colourful and easy to grow mix of UK native-origin wildflowers.
 They’re researched and sourced by experts at the UK Native Seed Hub, which is part of Kew Science, in partnership with UK based seed suppliers.

 How long after sowing can I expect to see flowers?